| |

 if one tries to

-eliminate (renounce) or change (transform) them, one has added
+eliminate (renounce) or change (transform) them, one adds

 cutting-through as often as possible, one gains confidence all can be